MathThyMod/GP_emu_UQSA/README.md

 1. The emulator is built from a user specified configuration file and choice of kernel (covariance function)

-2. The emulator is trained and validated on a subsets of data
+2. The emulator is trained and validated on a subset of data

 3. A full prediction (posterior distribution) is made in the input data range